Persian silk tree: care, flowering & overwintering of Albizia julibrissin

 With ˈSummer Chocolateˈ the name says it all when it comes to foliage colouring [Photo: Nahhana/ Shutterstock.com].

-• Albizia julibrissin ˈEvey’s Prideˈ: The deep brown-wine red foliage of this variety adds exciting colour accents to any garden.
-It also grows up to 7 m high and bears bright pink flowers.
-Here, too, the winter hardiness is about -17 °C.
+• Albizia julibrissin ˈEvey’s Prideˈ: the deep brown-red foliage of this variety adds exciting pops of colour to any garden.
+It grows up to 7m high and bears bright pink flowers.
+This variety is winter hardy down to about -17 °C.

-Tip: In addition to these varieties, there are also two varieties of silk tree.
-The Albizia julibrissin var. roseais somewhat more frost hardy, and Albizia julibrissin var. mollis is distinguished mainly by its densely hairy shoots.
-However, these varieties are rather rare in the trade in our part of the world.
+Did you know?
+There are two varieties of silk tree, namely Albizia julibrissin var. rosea, whichis somewhat more frost hardy, and Albizia julibrissin var. mollis, whichis distinguished mainly by its densely hairy shoots.
+However, these varieties are hard to get hold of in the UK.

 Albizia julibrissin var. rosea